13nenad/thesis/src/README.txt

 4. Multiple auto-encoders.
 You will need to specify: numOfAeSplits

 5. Multiple SOMs.
-You will need to specify: numOfSomSplits slideDivisor
+It loops over a specified number of different grid sizes, step size = 5.
+You will need to specify: numOfSomSplits slideDivisor gridSizeStart gridSizeEnd

 6. PCA.
 Loops over a specified number of principal components.
 You will need to specify: pcaStart